amdpdev/ame-json-rpc/readme.md

 ## mongoose-os

-[mongoose-os] (https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md) is used as a base OS, it offers functionnalities to manage configuration and interact easily with the tool with a standard `remote procedure call (RPC)` mecanism throught a variety of channels.
+[mongoose-os](https://mongoose-os.com/docs/mongoose-os/quickstart/setup.md) is used as a base OS, it offers functionnalities to manage configuration and interact easily with the tool with a standard `remote procedure call (RPC)` mecanism throught a variety of channels.

 ### JSON-RPC

-The RPC mechanism is based on [JSON-RPC v2] (https://www.jsonrpc.org/specification).
+The RPC mechanism is based on [JSON-RPC v2](https://www.jsonrpc.org/specification).

 #### Request frame format